Prof George Holmes

 Student education

 I spend a lot of time working on student education, which I greatly enjoy.
-I’m currently the school’s lead for Curriculum Redefined.
-I was previously Director of Student Education in the school, with responsibility for all aspects of taught student education on the school's undergraduate and masters degrees, from outreach and admissions through to graduation and alumni.
+I’ve previously worked as Director of Student Education in ourschool, with responsibility for all aspects of taught student education on the school's undergraduate and masters degrees, from outreach and admissions through to graduation and alumni.
+I’ve also served as Curriculum Redefined Lead, overhauling our degree structures and pedatogy.
 I have also been programme leader for the BSc Sustainability and Environmental Management and the MSc Environment and Development degrees.
 I find teaching to be one of the more enjoyable parts of my job.
 I teach at all levels, from first year undergraduate to MSc.
 Good teaching is a craft, and an important one to master.
 Lectures should not be about talking for an hour or two on a subject, but about introducing complex ideas in an approachable way, pushing students to develop their own understanding, challenging their ideas and making them think.

 I’m a Senior Fellow of the Higher Education Academy